fleek-platform/website/src/content/guides/guide-ens-domains-ipfs-ethereum-name-service/index.md

 Initially, domain name auctions lasted three days, in which a Vickrey Auction process was executed.
 Someone opened an auction for a name they wanted to buy, people bid for three days, and the winner owned the domain until they released it and recovered their funds.
 This, however, promoted domain squatting/hoarding, and a new model was introduced.

 As of last year, **you can buy and register ENS domains instantly**, with a slight one minute delay.
 Instead of paying an undefined fee, there is a **yearly rent** model which costs approximately USD$5 payable in ETH (some domains are slightly more expensive due to popularity).
-These funds now go to [initiatives and grants](https://medium.com/the-ethereum-name-service/what-will-ens-do-with-all-that-rent-money-heres-what-you-need-to-know-c7fe26a7e0e9) to help maintain/develop ENS and the Ethereum ecosystem overall.

 Let’s go over the registration process.